 4. Find What’s Not Publicized

 As mentioned above, the vast majority of MFIs do not publicize or even regularly organize any sort of internships.
 This does not, however, mean that they will not be able to organize something for you.
 It is often better to contact these organizations directly with a cover letter explaining your skills and what you would like to do as well as your C.V.
-Luckily, although many MFIs do not have a web presence, the website of the MIX Market (an organization which tracks the industry) provides a plethora of information, including contact emails and phone numbers, on well over 1,000 MFIs all over the world.
+Luckily, although many MFIs do not have a web presence, some MFI websites provided information about the major opportunities.
 The way I found my first microfinance internship was through a mass email campaign of contacts collected from this website.
 Although the majority did not respond, a number of MFIs replied, and a number of those ended up offering me internship positions which did not exist as part of any formal program.